-Lisa M. Giles has over 35 years of extensive and significant experience in the pharmaceutical, diagnostic, and device industries, including enterprise strategic planning, R&D and Commercial planning, operations, and business development.
-She is the founder, managing director and Chief Executive Officer of Giles & Associates Consultancy, Inc., and has served on the board of directors of GenMark Diagnostics, Inc. (Nasdaq: GNMK) since March 2015 and the Northwestern Memorial Foundation since 2013.
-Since 2013, Ms. Giles has also been the CEO of Optivara, Inc. a software as a service (SaaS) company serving the life sciences industry.
-She also previously served as a member of the board of directors of Durata Therapeutics, Inc. (Nasdaq: DRTX) from 2012 to 2014, and as a board member for Intranasal Therapeutics, Inc. from 2005 to 2006.
-Prior to founding Giles & Associates Consultancy, Inc., Ms. Giles was the Vice President of Strategy Development at G.D.
-Searle Pharmaceutics, Monsanto, and held various leadership roles with Abbott Laboratories (NYSE: ABT).
+Lisa M. Giles has over 35 years of extensive and significant experience in the pharmaceutical, diagnostic, and device industries, including enterprise strategic planning, portfolio prioritization, development and commercial launch planning, and business development.
+She is the managing director and Chief Executive Officer of Giles & Associates Consultancy, Inc. (GAC) founded in 2000.
+In addition to serving as an independent Director for Milestone Pharmaceuticals since 2020, she also serves on the Board of HCW Biologics (Nasdaq: HCWB) since 2021, and Northwestern Memorial Foundation's Board since 2013.
+She also previously served as a member of the board of directors for three other companies: GenMark Diagnostics, Inc. (Nasdaq: GNMK) from 2015 to 2021 upon the sale to Roche; Durata Therapeutics, Inc. (Nasdaq: DRTX) from 2012 to 2014; and Intranasal Therapeutics, Inc. from 2005 to 2006.
+Ms. Giles has also been the CEO of Optivara, Inc. a software as a service (SaaS) company serving the life sciences industry from 2013 to 2019.
+Prior to founding GAC, Ms. Giles was the Vice President of Strategy Development at G.D.
+Searle Pharmaceuticals, a division of Monsanto; a Partner with Business Strategy Consulting, LLC; and held various leadership roles with Abbott Laboratories (NYSE: ABT).
 Ms. Giles received her B.S. in economics from Juniata College, and completed executive management programs at Stanford University and the University of Chicago.

 Robert J. Wills has over 35 years of extensive and significant experience in the pharmaceutical industry, including preclinical and clinical research and development, business development and strategic partnering.
-Dr. Wills served in a variety of executive roles for Johnson & Johnson ("J&J") a medical devices, pharmaceutical and consumer goods manufacturing company, from December 1989 to February 2015 and recently served as Vice President, Alliance Manager where he was responsible for managing strategic alliances for J&J's Pharmaceutical Group worldwide since 2002.
+Dr. Wills served in a variety of executive roles for Johnson & Johnson ("J&J") a medical device, pharmaceutical and consumer goods manufacturing company, from December 1989 to February 2015 and recently served as Vice President, Alliance Manager where he was responsible for managing strategic alliances for J&J's Pharmaceutical Group worldwide since 2002.
 Prior to this, Dr. Wills spent 22 years in pharmaceutical drug development, 12 of which were at J&J and 10 of which were at Hoffmann-La Roche Inc. Before assuming his role as Vice President, Alliance Manager at J&J, Dr. Wills served as Senior Vice President Global Development at J&J where he was responsible for its late stage development pipeline and was a member of several internal commercial and research and development operating boards.
-Dr. Wills has been a member of the board of directors of CymaBay Therapeutics, Inc. (NASDAQ: CBAY) since March 2015 and its chairman since October 2015, and has served on the board of directors of Oncternal Therapeutics, Inc. (NASDAQ: ONCT) since June 2019, Parion Sciences, Inc. since December 2015, and Go Therapeutics, Inc. since October 2017.
+Dr. Wills has been a member of the board of directors of CymaBay Therapeutics, Inc. (NASDAQ: CBAY) since March 2015 and its chairman since October 2015, and has served on the board of directors of Oncternal Therapeutics, Inc. (NASDAQ: ONCT) since June 2019, Parion Sciences, Inc. since December 2015, Feldan Therapeutics since June 2020 and Go Therapeutics, Inc. since October 2017.
 Dr. Wills was previously a member of the board of directors of GTx, Inc., where he served as Executive Chairman and Chair of the Scientific and Development Committee.
 Dr. Wills holds a B.S. in Biochemistry and a M.S. in Pharmaceutics from the University of Wisconsin and a Ph.D. in Pharmaceutics from the University of Texas.